vlang/pdf/README.md

 ## Resultant PDF

-The obtained PDF file can be opened in a simple text editor Because we chose not to compress as we went along; we can read the PDF's raw form:
+The obtained PDF file can be opened in a simple text editor.
+Because we chose not to compress as we went along; we can read the PDF's raw form:

 ```
 %PDF-1.4